High Output Alternators - EMP Power 450 3 inch, 4 inch, and ductless

 KIRKS is the name for Remanufactured High-output Remanufactured Alternators

 For the past 50 years of industry development of high-output alternators, KIRKS has developed unmatched experience and expertise.
-From the 1970’s “50DN Guys” to today, KIRKS supports all models of high-output alternators, including Delco Remy, C.E.
-Niehoff, and EMP models.
+From the 1970’s “50DN Guys” to today, KIRKS supports all models of high-output alternators, including Delco Remy, EMP and C.E.
+Niehoff transit alternator models.
 For 75 years, KIRKS has collaborated with transit authorities and maintenance teams to provide dynamic and innovative solutions to every parts and service challenge.

 When alternator failures stall your operations, call KIRKS.
 Whether you are looking to source a new alternator, an Approved Equal remanufactured alternator, or a Right Fit Kit, you can be confident that KIRKS will meet your needs.